-If you need to skip urgently to the training instructions, use the green ‘key contents’ menu on the right, otherwise, it is probably best to start at the beginning and work your way through the guide to the end.
+If you need to skip urgently to the training instructions, use that green menu, otherwise, it is probably best to start at the beginning and work your way through the guide to the end.

 Good luck with your training and don’t forget to ask questions in the comments box below!